DreamOfTheRedChamber/system-design-interviews/APIDesign.md

 	- The second alternative to distributed transactions is to provide a mechanism of compensating transactions.
 A compensating transactins can be used to revert the result of an operation that was issued as part of a larger logical transaction that has failed.
 The benefit of this approach is that web services do not need to wait for one another; they do not need to maintain any state or resources for the duration of the overarching transaction either.

-##### Caching service responses
-* From a caching perspective, the GET method is the most important one, as GET responses can be cached.
-* To be able to scale using cache, you would usually deploy reverse proxies between your clients and your web service.
-As your web services layer grow, you may end up with a more complex deployment where each of your web services has a reverse proxy dedicated to serve its results.
-Depending on the reverse proxy used, you may also have load balancers deployed between reverse proxies and web services to distribute the underlying network traffic and provide quick failure recovery.

-###### Cache-Control header
-* Setting the Cache-Control header to private bypasses intermediaries (such as nginx, other caching layers like Varnish, and all kinds of hardware in between) and only allows the end client to cache the response.
-* Setting it to public allows intermediaries to store a copy of the response in their cache.

-###### Expires
-* Tells the browser that a resource should be cached and not requested again until the expiration date has elapsed.
-* It's hard to define future Expires headers in API responses because if the data in the server changes, it could mean that the cleint's cache becomes stale, but it doesn't have any way of knowing that until the expiration date.
-A conservative alternative to Expires header in responses is using a pattern callled "conditional requests"

-###### Last-Modified/If-Modified-Since/Max-age
-* Specifying a Last-Modified header in your response.
-It's best to specify a max-age in the Cache-Control header, to let the browser invalidate the cache after a certain period of time even if the modification date doesn't change

-> Cache-Control: private, max-age=86400
-> Last-Modified: Thu, 3 Jul 2014 18:31:12 GMT

-* The next time the browser requests this resource, it will only ask for the contents of the resource if they're unchanged since this date, using the If-Modified-Since request header.
-If the resource hasn't changed since Thu, 3 Jul 2014 18:31:12 GMT, the server will return with an empty body with the 304 Not Modified status code.

-> If-Modified-Since: Thu, 3 Jul 2014 18:31:12 GMT

-###### ETag
-* ETag header is usually a hash that represents the source in its current state.
-This allows the server to identify if the cached contents of the resource are different than the most recent versions:

-> Cache-Control: private, max-age=86400
-> ETag: "d5jiodjiojiojo"

-* On subsequent requests, the If-None-Match request header is sent with the ETag value of the last requested version for the same resource.
-If the current version has the same ETag value, your current version is what the client has cached and a 304 Not Modified response will be returned.

-> If-None-Match: "d5jiodjiojiojo"

 ###### Vary: Authorization
 * You could implement caching of authenticated REST resources by using headers like Vary: Authorization in your web service responses.
 Responses with such headers instruct HTTP caches to store a separate response for each value of the Authorization header.